jboss-developer/jboss-jdg-quickstarts/carmart/README-tomcat.md

 CarMart is a simple web application that uses Infinispan instead of a relational database.

 Users can list cars, add new cars or remove them from the CarMart.
 Information about each car is stored in a cache.
 The application also shows cache statistics like stores, hits, retrievals, etc.

-The CarMart quickstart can work in two modes: "library" and "client-server", however only "library" mode is supported in JBoss Enterprise Web Server (EWS) or Tomcat.
-In library mode, all libraries (jar files) are bundled with the application and deployed to the server.
-Caches are configured programmatically and run in the same JVM as the web application.
-In client-server mode, the web application bundles only HotRod client and communicates with a remote JBoss Data Grid (JDG) server.

-When running this quickstart on JBoss Enterprise Web Server 2 or Tomcat 7, you must use only the "library-tomcat" maven profile.
-This profile only enables "library" mode.
+When running this quickstart on JBoss Enterprise Web Server 2 or Tomcat 7, you must use the "library-tomcat" maven profile.

 System requirements